networld-to/vue-ap-timeline/README.md

 app.mount('#app')
 ```

-Example how to include a dark and light themed timeline side by side.
+Example how to include a dark and light themed timeline side by side, with optional
+the number of posts specified, to show the latest 10 posts.

 ```vue
 <template>